LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

     plt.close()
 ```

-Users can get the following figure that visualizes the feature selection effect before and after optimization.
+Users can get the following figure that visualizes the feature selection effect before (left) and after (right) optimization.

 <center>
     <img